adrian-greenneuron/openfold3-DGX-Spark/README.md

 > **Note**: CUDA 12.8 has ~5-8s faster container overhead.
 GPU inference time is **identical**.
 For long-running queries, the overhead difference is negligible (<3%).
 >
 > **Root Cause**: Nsight Systems profiling reveals that CUDA 13's `cuLibraryLoadData` function takes ~1.2s to load 46 GPU libraries, compared to near-instant loading on CUDA 12.8.
-This is inherent to CUDA 13's new lazy library loading mechanism and cannot be optimized at the application level.
+This is appears inherent to CUDA 13's new lazy library loading mechanism and cannot be optimized at the application level.
+I think we will just need to wait for future releases of CUDA 13 and/or PyTorch.

 ### Cold Start vs Pre-warmed